newjersey/innovation.nj.gov/content/_projects/disability-info-hub.md

 ### Impact \+ Metrics

 * With the launch of the Disability Information Hub, New Jerseyans with disabilities and their families and caregivers no longer have to navigate a maze of state agencies and instead have an easy to use, centralized portal for all their needs.
-* As of April 2025, the Hub has had more than 90,000 visits by people seeking benefits and information since its launch in July 2024\.
+* As of July 2025, the Hub has had more than 135,000 visits by people seeking benefits and information since its launch in July 2024.
 * Nearly 200 programs offered by the State of New Jersey can be found through the Hub and resources are organized by a person’s disability to make navigation easier.
 * The Hub incorporates direct feedback from residents with disabilities and meets WCAG and Section 508 accessibility requirements.